metaplex-foundation/developer-hub/src/pages/core/guides/javascript/web2-typescript-staking-example.md

 The **Freeze Delegate Plugin** is an **owner managed plugin**, that means that it requires the owner's signature to be applied to the asset.

-This plugin allows the **delegate to freeze and unfreeze the asset, preventing transfers**.
+This plugin allows the **delegate to freeze and thaw the asset, preventing transfers**.
 The asset owner or plugin authority can revoke this plugin at any time, except when the asset is frozen (in which case it must be unfrozen before revocation).

-**Using this plugin is lightweight**, as freezing/unfreezing the asset involves just changing a boolean value in the plugin data (the only argument being Frozen: bool).
+**Using this plugin is lightweight**, as freezing/thawing the asset involves just changing a boolean value in the plugin data (the only argument being Frozen: bool).

 _Learn more about it [here](/core/plugins/freeze-delegate)_